Mr-the-beginner/System_Maintenance/README.md

 > [!CAUTION]
-> It will delete the pre-chached shaders, so when you enter a game you have to wait until it pre-cache shaders again
+> It will delete the pre-compiled shaders, so when you enter a game you have to wait until it pre-compile shaders again
 > it will also log you out of steam , so dont be scared